Valga County: Relief

 The landscape of Valga County is various.
 The western part is located in the south-eastern part of Sakala Upland where the moraine plain is being varied by old valleys, some hills and ridges.
 In the northern part the landscape is characterized by small drumlins, the low and wet areas are covered with meadows and forests.
 The surrounding area of Tõrva-Helme is flatter but separated by the River Õhne and the valleys of its tributaries (Valley of Tikste).
 In many places the sandstone of the substrate can be seen on the hillsides.
 The territory is quite densely populated.
 The farmlands are varied by meadows, lakes and a few patches of forest.
 In the southern part, around Hummuli and Taagepera, some rolling hills can be found.

 In the southern part of the county, there is a large sandy area with big forests, moorlands and bogs.
 In the middle part of the county the valley of the River Väike-Emajõgi runs from north to south.
 It is continued by Valga Basin with mainly flexuous moraine landscape, cut through by low valleys or basin valleys.
 The most noticeable is the valley of the River Väike-Emajõgi where Pedeli Valley flows into.
 In the middle part of Valga Basin there is a large boggy meadow of Korva.
-Larger farmlands are mainly situated around Sangaste and Laatre.
+Larger farmlands are mainly located around Sangaste and Laatre.

 The most various and highest part of the county is located around Otepää.
 The highest peaks are Kuutsemägi Hill (217 m), Meegaste Hill (214 m) and Harimägi Hill (212 m).
 The moraine landscape is varied by low rolling hills and many lakes, the biggest and the best-known lake is Pühajärv.
 On the edge areas of the upland the difference between the edges is small but the relief is strongly differentiated.
 To the south-east of Valga Basin, Karula Hills can be seen heading from the west to the east.
 The eastern part of the hills has especially varied relief.
 Heading to the west, the relief becomes lower and changes into lower hills continuing in the Latvia.
 There are many lakes in Karula.
 The best-known lake is Karula Pikkjärv and it is located on the northern edge of Karula Hills.

 Hargla Basin is located in the southern part of the county.
 It is a mildly flat area between the uplands with some lonely moraine hills.
 The Valleys of Koiva River and Mustjõe River together with the Aheru Lake form a very picturesque area.

 The area of forest land of the county is almost 114,000 hectares, which forms 56.7% of the area of Valga County.
 Pine and spruce are the main species.
 Forests are differentiated by meadows, moorlands, everglades and bogs.
 7,900 hectares of the total area are covered with bogs, of which 5,400 hectares are moorlands.
 The largest bogs are Rubina and Korva Bog.